Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: SGC-Reg: Semiparametric Gaussian Copula Regression Model

 Then, \begin{itemize} \item[(i)] $\sqrt{n}(vecl(\hat{\Sigma}_n) - vecl(\Sigma)) \overset{d}{\to} N_{p(p-1)/2}(0, V_{\Sigma}), \mbox{ as } n \to \infty$.

 \item[(ii)] $\sqrt{n}(\hat{\beta}_n - \beta)\overset{d}{\to} N_{p}(0, V_{\beta}), \mbox{ as } n \to \infty$. \end{itemize} \end{theorem}

 \begin{proof} Here, we layout the key ideas of the proof.
 First, using asymptotics of U-statistics in \cite{hoeffding1992class} and \cite{el2003spearman}, we establish the asymptotic normality of the Kendall's Tau estimates.
 Since the latent correlations are deterministic function (inverse bridging function) of the Kendall's Tau correlations, we use the Delta method to obtain the asymptotic normality of the latent correlations.
-Next, we project the latent correlations onto a space of independent parameters \citep{archakova2018new}, so that we can apply the Delta method to obtain the asymptotic normality of the SGCRM regression coefficients.
+Next, we project the latent correlations onto a space of independent parameters \citep{archakov2018new}, so that we can apply the Delta method to obtain the asymptotic normality of the SGC-Reg regression coefficients.
 The regularity assumptions ensure the stability of the transformation $\hat{\beta}_n = {\hat{\Sigma}}_{n_{XX}}^{-1} {\hat{\Sigma}}_{n_{XY}}$ of the latent correlation matrix, so that we can apply the Delta method.
-The detailed proof and analytical expressions of $V_\beta$ and $V_\Sigma$ are provided in Supplement \ref{sec: proofs}. \end{proof}
+The detailed proof and analytical expressions of $V_\beta$ and $V_\Sigma$ are provided in \ref{sec: proofs}. \end{proof}

 As part of the derivations, we solved a non-trivial computational problem by developing an efficient way of computing of the asymptotic covariance of Kendall's Tau matrix $V_\Sigma$.
-As it is explained in Supplementary Material, our approach requires only $O(n^2)$ FLOPs compared to the $O(n^4)$ FLOPs using a naive brute-force approach.
+We extended the approach of \cite{perreault2022efficient} to calculate the covariance of Kendall's Tau in the case of mixed data and presence of ties.
+As it is explained in Supplementary Material, our approach requires only $O(n\log{n})$ FLOPs compared to the $O(n^4)$ FLOPs using a naive brute-force approach.
 This reduction in computational burden enables us a fast calculation of the asymptotic variance for moderate-to-large $n$.